CatMillerCM/nicaragua/README.md

 It contains a simple health check endpoint that returns a 200 status code and message.

-It is set up with eslint ([airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base)) and jest testing.
+It is set up with eslint ([airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base)) for linting, nodemon for developing, and jest for testing.

 ## To Run

 Install the dependencies in the package.json file using `npm i`.

 Then run `npm start` and go to `http://localhost:8080/health-check` in the browser.
 The "Up and running..." message should be displayed.

+To see live changes while developing, use `npm run dev` instead of `npm start`.

 ## To Test